-Spring 2021 UNR Executive MBA Newsletter
+Fall 2021 Executive MBA Newsletter

 EMBA Alumni Spotlight

-Denis Phares, can you please tell us a bit about yourself, your career, and why you chose to pursue an EMBA?
+Can you please tell us a bit about yourself, your career, and why you chose to pursue an EMBA?

-Denis, what professional challenge has Dragonfly Energy faced recently, and how did you handle/overcome it?
+What professional challenge(s) have you faced recently, and how did you handle or overcome it?

 What have you found most rewarding about your career?